-This qualification reflects the job roles of workers in the accounting industry, including Business Activity Statements (BAS) Agents and contract bookkeepers; and of those employees performing bookkeeping tasks for organisations in a range of industries.
-It includes preparing and lodging business and instalment activity, and providing advice or dealing with the Commissioner on behalf of a taxpayer in relation to activity statements.
-Individuals in these roles apply theoretical and specialist knowledge and skills to work autonomously, and exercise judgement in completing routine and non-routine activities.
+This qualification reflects workers’ job roles in the accounting industry, including Business Activity Statements (BAS) Agents and contract bookkeepers, and of those employees performing bookkeeping tasks for organizations in a range of industries.
+It includes preparing and lodging business and instalment activity and providing advice or dealing with the Commissioner on behalf of a taxpayer concerning activity statements.
+Individuals in these roles apply theoretical and specialist knowledge and skills to work autonomously and exercise judgement in completing routine and non-routine activities.

 International students applying either off-shore or on-shore will require:

 For entry into this qualification, international students should have completed Australian Year 12 or equivalent or Certificate III in Accounting or Account Administration.

 In case of domestic students, Australian Year 11 or equivalent or Certificate III in Accounting or Account Administration would be required.

 The entry requirement can be met by evidence of equivalent competency to either of the above through recognition of prior learning (RPL).

 International students should generally be 18 years of age or above at the time of their course commencement at the Institute.
 Under 18 students should have acceptable arrangements for their accommodation, support, and general welfare for the student visa duration or until they turn 18 (whichever happens first) as per the ESOS Act and National Code.

 In the case of domestic students, if the applicant has not completed Year 12 or Certificate IV or higher, the applicant must meet the requirement of the Institute’s language and numeracy test.
 The applicant should demonstrate through an enrolment interview, either in person or by phone, that they have the skills and ability to succeed in their chosen course.